 Prior to his execution, Lockett was Tasered by officers, and was found with a self-inflicted laceration to his arm, according to a timeline of the day's events.
 A report issued by the Department of Corrections Director Robert Patton said the execution team had trouble locating suitable veins.
 It took 21 minutes for anyone to notice the killer's vein had collapsed.

 "It was a horrible thing to witness," Lockett's attorney, David Autry, told the Associated Press at the time.
 "This was totally botched."

 On Monday, a federal appeals court rejected Warner's appeal to delay his execution.
 Warner has now asked for a reprieve from the Supreme Court, according to NBC News.
 Warner was originally intended to be executed the same day as Lockett, in what would have been the first double execution for the state in 80 years.

-The mother of an 11-month-old girl who was raped and murdered said she doesn't want her baby's killer put to death.
+Shonda Waller, the mother of the little girl killed by Warner, said she doesn't want her child's killer put to death.

 "I don’t see any justice in just sentencing someone to die," Waller told KFOR.
 "To me, the justice is in someone living with what they have done to you to your family, and having to live with that the rest of their life knowing they will never get to walk out those doors.”